Norman Leslie (soldier): Murder of Cardinal Beaton

 On 17 April 1544 Henry VIII received information that the Master of Rothes and others were willing to undertake the slaughter of the cardinal as he passed through Fife, on condition that they had the assurance of Henry's protection afterwards.
 Obtaining no satisfactory answer, they did not take advantage of the supposed opportunity, and subsequently, with his father, Norman appears to have given a pledge of personal service to the cardinal.
 He actively supported Charteris, the nominee of Beaton, against Lord Ruthven, in their contest for the provostship of Perth.

 He also fought against the English at the battle of Ancrum Moor, 12 February 1545, when his opportune arrival with three hundred spearmen from Fife, and with the news that the Scotts of Buccleuch were following on his heels, decided the Scots to risk the battle.
 Negotiations for the murder of the cardinal were, with or without the sanction of Leslie, resumed with Henry on 30 May 1545, and were continued till at least 20 October following.
 How much longer a blank in Henry's Scottish correspondence renders it impossible to state.

-The execution of Wishart at the instance of the cardinal, 1 March 1546, was apparently rather an opportune pretext for the cardinal's assassination than the direct cause of it.
+The execution of Wishart at the insistence of the cardinal, 1 March 1546, was apparently rather an opportune pretext for the cardinal's assassination than the direct cause of it.
 The statement of contemporary writers that Norman Leslie had not long before the murder a violent personal quarrel with Beaton seems probable.
 Norman Leslie was the leader of the conspirators.
 The castle of St. Andrews, where Beaton lived, was seized by men under his command, but he took no personal part in the act of assassination on 29 May 1546, and John Leslie of Parkhill, his uncle, struck the fatal blow, after the cardinal had requested that Norman, whom he called his friend, should come to him.
 A dagger erroneously reputed to have been used by Norman is preserved in Leslie House, Fife.